 How to make your website perceivable

-A website is the online front door to your organisation.
-In an increasingly digital world your website may well be the only front door to your organisation.
+A website is the online front door to you, to your organisation.
+Indeed in an increasingly digital world your website may well be the only front door to your organisation.
 Are you sure that once through the ‘door’ everyone can make sense of what’s inside?

 Being able to make sense of everything on your website is what website perceivability is all about.

-Making your site perceivable is crucial to ensuring that everyone can use and navigate your site.
+Making your site perceivable is crucial to ensuring that everyone can use it and navigate to find what they’re looking for, whether that be information or products.

 What does this mean in practice?